Limited support for Milton Keynes

-We're not currently able to provide detailed weekly summaries for Milton Keynes Council.
-We need support from the council to:
+We do not currently provide detailed weekly summaries for Milton Keynes Council.
+Running the service is expensive, and we need to cover our costs.

 Environment and Place Scrutiny Sub-Committee - Tuesday 17th December, 2024 6.45 pm